 - Tangerine RIF Savings Account

 New clients earn a 2.10% promotional rate for the first 5 months and 0.10% after.
 You can learn about the best savings rates in Canada here.

 4. Tangerine Investment Accounts

 There are several Tangerine investment funds and GICs that cater to various investing needs, including Tax-Free Investment Funds, RSP Investment Funds, RIF Investment Funds, and Guaranteed Investment Certificates.

 5. Tangerine Mortgage

 In addition to offering fixed and variable mortgage loans, Tangerine also offers RRSP loans, Home Equity Line of Credit, and a no-fee, money-back credit card.

 How To Open A Tangerine Account

 Opening a Tangerine account is pretty easy and takes a few minutes (literally) for the initial setup.
-To activate your account, you will need to confirm your identity by visiting a Canada Post outlet with your ID’s.
+To fully activate your account, you may need to confirm your identity by visiting a Canada Post outlet with your ID’s.

 When signing up online, you will need to have the following available: